 Negotiate A Severance Package: Never quit your job, get laid off instead if you want to move on.
 Negotiating a severance package provided me with six years worth of living expenses to help me focus on my online media business.
 Check out my book, How To Engineer Your Layoff: Make A Small Fortune By Saying Good-bye.
 The book provides solid strategies for how you too, can escape a job you hate with money in your pocket.

-Updated for 2017 and beyond.
+Updated for 2018 and beyond.
 I’ve decided to live it up a little this year with regards to spending money!
-Turning 40!
+Turned 40 in 2017, and life is flying by QUICK!